This topic describes how to use APIs of HTTPDNS to resolve a domain name.

 ips

-The list of resolved IPv4 addresses.
-The list may include 0, 1, or more IP addresses.
+The list of returned IPv4 addresses.
+The list may include 0, 1, or multiple IP addresses.
 This parameter is returned only when the value of query is 4.

 ipsv6

-The list of resolved IPv6 addresses.
-The list may include 0, 1, or more IP addresses.
+The list of returned IPv6 addresses.
+The list may include 0, 1, or multiple IP addresses.
 This parameter is returned only when the value of query is 6.

 ttl

-The time to live (TTL) of the resolved IP addresses.
+The time to live (TTL) of the returned IP addresses.

 origin_ttl

-The original TTL of the domain name, which is the TTL value configured on the authoritative DNS.
+The original TTL of the domain name.
+The TTL value of the domain name is configured on an authoritative Domain Name System (DNS) server.

 ImportantThe TTL value of the domain name may fail to be obtained because the service backend resolves different domain names in different ways.
 In this case, this parameter is not returned.

-Failed requests return an HTTP status code of 4xx or 5xx, along with an error code.
-The response is in JSON format.
+If a request fails, the HTTP status code 4xx or 5xx is returned, and an error code is also returned.
+The response is displayed in the JSON format.

 Error code